Vallow-Daybell murders: Discovery of the children's remains and Chad's arrest

 On June 9, police found human remains buried in unmarked graves in the backyard of Chad's home during a search of the premises.
 Tylee's remains were located in an area the Daybell family called the pet cemetery, as it had been used to bury their cats and dogs.
 J.J.'s remains were located in a separate area of the property near a pond.
 As the property was being searched, Chad phoned Lori in jail to warn her about the situation.
 After police found and began to unearth the bodies, he tried to drive off from the scene, but was chased down and apprehended.
 He was arrested for obstruction or concealment of evidence.
 The next day, his bail was set at $1 million.

 Authorities had decided to search Daybell's property after tracking Alex Cox's cell phone.
 On September 9, 2019, the day after Tylee's last verifiable sighting, Cox's phone had pinged in the middle of the night at Lori's home, then in the morning at Daybell's home.
 In the morning of September 23, the day after J.J. was last seen, Cox's phone had again pinged at Daybell's property.
-The FBI also intercepted a September 9 text conversation between Chad Daybell and his wife: Chad told Tammy he had shot a large raccoon after finding it in their backyard that morning, and buried it in their "pet cemetery".
+The FBI also intercepted a September 9 text conversation between Chad Daybell and his wife, in which Chad told Tammy he had shot a large raccoon after finding it in their backyard that morning, and buried it in their "pet cemetery."
 Investigators found that suspicious, as raccoons are normally nocturnal animals.

 On June 10, the Woodcock and Ryan families confirmed that the human remains found on Chad's property were those of Tylee and J.J.
 This finding was officially confirmed by Rexburg police three days later.
-Tylee's body was burned; her hands had been cut off and her bones were fractured in several places, from which forensic examiners deduced that someone had attempted to dismember her.
-J.J.'s body was wrapped in plastic; unlike Tylee, he had been buried with great care, under rocks and wooden planks.
+Tylee's body was burned, her hands had been cut off, and her bones were fractured in several places, from which forensic examiners deduced that someone had attempted to dismember her.
+J.J.'s body was wrapped in plastic.
+Unlike Tylee, he had been buried with great care, under rocks and wooden planks.

 It was determined that J.J. had been asphyxiated with a plastic bag and duct tape over his mouth.
-Due to the state of her remains, Tylee's cause of death could not be determined and was ruled a "homicide by unspecified means".
+Due to the state of her remains, Tylee's cause of death could not be determined and was ruled a "homicide by unspecified means."
 Tylee's DNA was found on a pickaxe and a shovel seized at Chad's home.
 Alex Cox's fingerprints and Lori's hair were found on the plastic and duct tape on J.J.'s remains.

-In August, Chad Daybell was excommunicated by the Church of Jesus Christ of Latter-day Saints on the basis of his religious teachings, which the media has later described as a "doomsday cult".
+In August, Chad Daybell was excommunicated by the Church of Jesus Christ of Latter-day Saints on the basis of his religious teachings, which the media later described as a "doomsday cult."